Fxdedglory/vertical_token_optimization/README.md

 ---

-## What this actually measures (plain English)

-We run the **same content** with three formatting styles:
+## Hypothesis
+There is a token cost savings if you remove vertical spacing.
+More specifically, if you force a new line as the first character then have a "header" two lines you save some tokens and have a quicker response time.

+## Introduction
+I differentiate between three densities.

 - **Sparse (control):** roomy paragraphs, extra blank lines.
 - **Medium (typical):** compact but readable.
 - **Dense (treatment):** forced first newline then two tight lines, no extra whitespace.

+## Method
-For each style and model, we run multiple trials and record:
+For each style and model, I run multiple trials (50) and aggregated the response time and tokens generated:
 - **Avg.
 Response Time (s)** – how long a full reply takes
 - **Avg.
-First Token (ms)** – time to first token (if available)
-- **Avg.
 Tokens** – tokens generated (proxy for cost)

-This repo **records outcomes; it doesn’t assume improvements**.
-Check the tables and plots below for the literal results from your machine and run.
+*raw data can be found in the /data folder in .csv format
 ---

-## Latest results
+## Results

-See the generated artifacts:

 - **Summary (by model × prompt style):** `results/summary.md`
 - **Final pivot tables:** `results/final_table.md`